lynnfaraday/aresmush.com/_root/tutorials/manage/backups.md

 > **Important:** Even if you use S3 for other things, create a separate bucket just for your AresMUSH backups.
 Ares will delete older files to make room for new backups, and you don't want it to accidentally delete anything important!

-### Configuring the Game to Use S3
+#### Configuring the Game to Use S3

 Once you have an S3 account, you'll need to configure the game to use it.

 1. Go to the Web Portal's Admin screen.
-2. Select Secret Codes.
+2. Select 'Setup'.
-3. Scroll down to 'AWS'.
+3. Select 'secrets.yml'.

-You'll need your AWS access key, bucket name and the code for the region your bucket is in.
+Enter your AWS access key, bucket name and the code for the region your bucket is in into the AWS section.
 You can find the AWS region codes [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region).

-### Test the Backup
+#### Test the Backup

-There are many moving parts in the backup process.
+There are many moving parts in the AWS backup process.
 Once you have it all set up, we recommend that you test it once using the manual `dbbackup` command.
 Make sure that the database file ends up in your S3 bucket successfully before relying on the automatic daily backups.

-### Other Backup Preferences

-There are a few other backup preferences you can configure.
+### Option 3: Automated Local Backups

+AresMUSH will periodically back up your database and game directory to the local server.
+This isn't a great backup strategy (since your backups will be toast if anything happens to the server itself) but it's better than nothing.
+Edit the backup type (explained below) to 'local' to enable automated local backups.

+Backups are stored in your `aresmush/backups` directory.

+### Option 4: Manual FTP

+You can manually FTP the database dump file and game files to your local hard drive for a simple backup.
+The catch is you need to remember to do this periodically!

+## General Backup Configuration

+For the automated backup strategies (local or AWS), there are a few things you'll want to configure.

 1. Go to the Web Portal's Admin screen.
-2. Select 'Advanced Config'.
+2. Select 'Setup'.
-3. Select `manage.yml`.
+3. Select `backup.yml`.

+#### Backup Type

+Set the backup type to 'aws' for AWS backups and 'local' for local backups.

 #### Number of Backups